AliSoftware/alisoftware.github.io/_posts/2016-01-07-generic-tableviewcells.md

 But that also forces you to add more implementations on `UITableView` & `UICollectionView` (one for each of the two protocols), so… that's up to you to choose where you want to put the balance ⚖😉

+## Addendum: Now available on Cocoapods 🎉

+_[Added on 20 Jan 2015]_

+The code is now [available on GitHub](https://github.com/AliSoftware/Reusable) and published as a Swift Package and [as a CocoaPod](https://cocoapods.org/pods/Reusable) — so you can now easily add it to your Swift projects!

+Feel free to make PRs to improve it 😉

 ----

 Hope you enjoyed this trick, and see you next time! 🎉